 The mould-entry axis has a speed of up to 4,000 mm/s and an acceleration of max.
 20 m/s2.
 The mould-entry time is cut from 1.32 to 0.82 s.
 Over a year, this results in a production increase of more than 1.2 million moulded parts.
 Furthermore, automation enhances process reliability and minimises downtimes.

 Parts-based online data acquisition and archiving ensure transparent production and 100% traceability.
 This entails the data integration of machines, order information and process data.
 The production of a toy buggy provides an example of how Industry 4.0 can work in practice.

 The production process consists of five steps:

-- Enter your ID: Personalize a chipcard, have it read by the SELOGICA control system.
+- Enter your ID: Personalise a chipcard, have it read by the SELOGICA control system.

-- Produce the buggy: molding individual parts, laser engraving (individual QR code), assembly.
+- Produce the buggy: moulding individual parts, laser engraving (individual QR code), assembly.

 - Check assembly: correctly installed and fitted, dimensions of roof, chassis and axles.

 - Measure the speed: buggy "test circuit".

 - Call up the buggy data: scan QR code, archived part-specific production and quality data.